Great Ocean Walk

 • Many beaches along the trail experience rogue waves and tide changes.
 Wreck Beach, in particular, is a high-risk area.
 Keep a minimum ten-metre distance from the water.
 We also recommend checking the tide timetable.
 Only travel down to the beach if it is low tide and safe, and remain aware of quickly changing conditions.

 You will need expert guidance and organisation for a truly memorable experience on the Great Ocean Walk.
 With Auswalk, you can enjoy guided, self-guided and tailored walks across Australia.
 As your qualified travel companion, you can leave everything to us – from accommodation to food.
-It’s not just about getting you to the destination but also about the journey that leads to it.
-Come and see the hidden gems of the Great Ocean Walk with Auswalk; contact us today to start your journey.
+It’s about getting you to the destination and the journey that leads to it.
+The Great Ocean Walk offers diverse habitats, stunning coastal views, and unique experiences away from the more crowded Great Ocean Road, making it a premier long-distance hiking trail in Victoria, Australia.

 There are no comments, be the first to comment.